seed-labs/seed-emulator/examples/C10-carla-seed/README.md

 		  - [Common Issues](#common-issues)
 		  - [Debugging Tips](#debugging-tips)
 	  - [FAQ's](#faqs)

+## Introduction
+The CARLA-SEED example showcases an advanced simulation environment where users can orchestrate the movements of multiple autonomous vehicles within separate containers.
+This setup enables precise location settings for each car, offering a detailed visual display of their distribution and movement in a simulated space.
+The system is designed for users to extract specific data points for individual vehicles, enhancing analysis and research in autonomous vehicle technologies.

+**Requirements**: To utilize this project, a powerful computational setup is needed.
+This includes containerization support and high-end graphics rendering capabilities, along with sufficient CPU and memory to manage and visualize several cars in real-time effectively.
 ## What is CARLA Simulator
 CARLA Simulator is an open-source platform designed specifically for the development and testing of autonomous driving systems.
 It uses Unreal Engine, known for its powerful rendering capabilities, to create highly realistic urban environments.
 This allows researchers and developers to simulate and analyze various scenarios that autonomous vehicles might encounter.